BellaMrx/HTML_Guide/README.md

     - 2.2.
 Basic structure of a simple HTML document
 3. The header data of an HTML document
     - 3.1.
 The HTML elements for the header
-    - 3.2 The title element
+    - 3.2.
+The title element
     - 3.3.
 The base element
+    - 3.4.
+The link element

 ---------------------------------------------------------------------------------------------------------------